 Fever/vomiting, severe headache, stiff neck, dislike of bright lights, very sleepy/difficult to wake, confused/delirious, rash (anywhere on the body), seizures.

-Symptoms can occur in any order – not everyone gets all symptoms.
-If you are worried for yourself or someone else, get medical help immediately.
+Symptoms can occur in any order and not everyone gets all symptoms.
+If you're worried about yourself or someone else, get medical help immediately.

 Someone with meningitis or septicaemia can get a lot worse very quickly.

-Don’t assume it’s COVID.
+Do not assume it’s COVID-19.
 It might be COVID-19, but it could be meningitis.
 Call your GP or NHS24 on 111.

 Go to your nearest accident and emergency department or dial 999 for an ambulance.

-The Men ACWY vaccine is part of the childhood immunisations in the UK.
-For more information visit NHS Inform or contact them on 0800 22 44 88.
-If you are concerned about this issue, you can speak to your own GP, or Contact Us who can advise you on further sources of help and information.
+The Men ACWY vaccine is part of childhood immunisations in the UK.
+For more information visit NHS Inform or contact them on +44 (0)800 22 44 88.
+If you're concerned about this issue, you can speak to your own GP, or contact us (disability-wellbeing

-Further information can be found at Meningitis Now or by calling 0808 80 10 388.
+Further information can be found at Meningitis Now.